The Perfect 3 Day Taipei Itinerary

 This area was previously the main commercial area of Taipei, but it is now a cultural and historical district.
 The main attraction is the Heritage and Culture Education Center.
 This museum covers two stories and has multiple exhibits, including those on Chinese education.

-This area also has many small shops, mainly focusing on craft goods, and several local buildings have small art galleries inside them to enjoy.
+This area also has small shops, mainly focusing on craft goods, and several local buildings have small art galleries inside them to enjoy.

 Longshan Temple

 Since its construction, the temple has survived several earthquakes as well as bombings during World War II.
+Unlike many religious buildings dedicated to one religion, Longshan Temple is for Taoist, Confucian, and Buddhist worship.

-Explore the Lungshan Temple with a tour
+☂️ See the Longshan Temple on a tour

 Huaxi Street Night Market (Snake Alley)

-Snake Alley market, officially known as Huaxi Street Night Market, is one of Taipei's most famous night markets.
+Snake Alley Market, officially known as Huaxi Street Night Market, is one of Taipei's most famous night markets.
 The two blocks that make up the market feature an assortment of street vendors and specialty shops.

-The market got the nickname of Snake Alley due to the snake handlers and range of snake derived foods and medicines that could be found here.
+There are also restaurants serving Taiwanese cuisine with a focus on noodle and fish dishes as well as meat and squid soups.
+The market got the nickname Snake Alley due to the snake handlers and the range of snake-derived foods and medicines that could be found here.

 Today, there are a limited number of these vendors due to decreased demand and increased animal protection laws.
 However, if you want to try these types of products, you can still find a handful of vendors selling them.